sbhayes15/executive-wiki/events/minerlan.rst

   smash tournments every tuesday in TJ.
 Look up the President's email on orgsync and see if they would be interested in hosting a tournment with a prize provided by ACM.
++ **Contact Zach Monroe** - (ztm526@mst.edu) He is the current campus Monster rep.
+  If you don't know  who the current rep is, find someone in SUB.
 + **Contact IT** - Contact IT through the Helpdesk and say that we will need a 48-port switch setup in the reserved rooms on the day of the event.
 + **Buy the Prizes** - You're going to want to buy a prize for each tournment